stripathy/stripathy.github.io/_posts/2022-01-24-Trip2021YearReview.md

   Shreejoy reviews TripLab's progress over its 3rd year
 ---

-# TripLab 3rd year reflections
+# A look back at TripLab's thrid year

 ## The lab as a living, breathing organism